infrahq/infra/README.md

 > Note: Infra uses [Secrets](./docs/secrets.md) to securely load secrets.
 > It is _not_ recommended to use plain text secrets.
 Considering using another supported secret type.

+> Please follow [Okta Configuration](./docs/providers/okta.md) to obtain clientID and clientSecret for connecting Okta to Infra.

 ```yaml
 # example infra.yaml